Erengun/JoinAct-Case-Study/README.md

 | [Url Launcher](https://pub.dev/packages/url_launcher)               | ^6.1.7  | Open urls in Browser               |
 | [Ionicons](https://pub.dev/packages/ionicons)                       | ^0.2.2  | Modern icon library                |

-> \* Recommended to keep regardless of your project

-## Using this package as a starting point

-After following the installation steps you can customize your project.

-The screens and widgets that
-are inside the project can be easily replaced or removed.
-They are supposed to give the user a basic understanding of the relations between widgets and some good practices.

-The code includes some
-comments with documentation and examples.

-The examples can be found by searching for "Example:" inside the project files.

-### Changing the package and app name

-You can follow the instructions in this [Stackoverflow issue](https://stackoverflow.com/a/51550358).

 ### State management